 The sorts of things that can go wrong with cranes, hoists and lifts include:

 • Problems with the item that you are moving like explosion and items breaking away

 • Problems with the mountings and support

-It is important to never overload the machine and ensure that you know the maximum operating weights so that you do not accidently exceed them as this can cause injury due to collapse or breakdown.
+It is important to never overload the machine and ensure that you know the maximum operating weights so that you do not accidentally exceed them as this can cause injury due to collapse or breakdown.

 Make sure you’re properly trained before using any type of hoist, crane or lift.
-If you’re not trained and have question just ask your manager but the most important thing is to keep clear of any machinery as it could cause serious injury or even death.
+If you’re not trained and have a question just ask your manager but the most important thing is to keep clear of any machinery as it could cause serious injury or even death.